PatrykSitko/node-system-path-db-es6/README.md

    - path (typeof string)

-   The path argument by default returns an empty string.
+   The path argument by default returns an string with a forward slash.
    <br>
    As the structure variable accessed via the SystemPathDB instance is the root path of the structure.